Malini007/smart-employee-attendance-system/README.md

 ✔ Project Status

-This project is currently in active development and the repository contains all architectural components, sample code, and documentation.
+This project is currently in active development, and the repository contains full architecture, microservices, and documentation.